Nafise-Maraghi/DNS_changer/README.md

+# DNS changer

-# Simpe windows app for setting and flushing DNS
+Simpe windows app for setting and flushing DNS.

 The default DNS is from shecan.ir